Economic impact of the COVID-19 pandemic: Overall economic contraction

-The COVID-19 recession is an economic recession happening across the world economy in 2020 due to the COVID-19 pandemic.
-Global stock markets experienced their worst crash since 1987, and in the first three months of 2020 the G20 economies fell 3.4% year-on-year.
+In 2020 global stock markets experienced their worst crash since 1987, and in the first three months of 2020 the G20 economies fell 3.4% year-on-year.
 Between April and June 2020, the International Labour Organization estimated that an equivalent of 400 million full-time jobs were lost across the world, and income earned by workers globally fell 10 percent in the first nine months of 2020, equivalent to a loss of over US$3.5 trillion.

-Cambridge University put the cost to the global economy at $82 trillion over five years.
+In May 2020, Cambridge University estimated the cost to the global economy at $3.3 trillion to $82 trillion over five years, and in mid 2020 the UN estimated the cost to be $8.5 trillion over two years.
+A retrospective economic analysis from late 2023 places the cost between $17 trillion and $35 trillion over five years.

 When the COVID-19 pandemic hit Europe, much of Europe's investment had been high, but it had unexpectedly slowed.
 In 2019, overall investment in the European Union increased by about 3% over the previous year, surpassing growth in real GDP.

 Investment, like other economic activity, fell drastically as a direct result of lockdown restrictions.
 This effect was particularly noticeable in the second quarter of 2020, when investment decreased 19% year on year, as most limitations were relaxed by the summer.
 In 2019, firms already had an unfavorable assessment of the economic situation.
 Overall expectations for sector-specific business prospects, as well as the availability of internal and external funding, deteriorated in the course of 2020.
 In the European Investment Bank Investment report 2020–21, 81% of the respondents cited uncertainty as the most severe obstacle to investment.
 20% of EU companies anticipate a permanent loss in employment, indicating that a sizable proportion of firms are pessimistic about their capacity to "bounce back" once the COVID-19 crisis has passed.

 As a result of the pandemic, half of European companies anticipate an increase in the usage of digital technologies in the future.
 The proportion is considerably greater among companies that have previously used digital technology.

 The European Union's public debt is expected to exceed 95% of GDP by the end of 2021, a 15 percentage point rise since the pandemic began in 2019.